Highbridge hedge fund's chief risk officer to step down

-NEW YORK, Sept 19 (Reuters) - The chief risk officer for Highbridge Capital Management’s hedge fund business is leaving the firm, two people with knowledge of the departure said on Wednesday.
+NEW YORK (Reuters) - The chief risk officer for Highbridge Capital Management’s hedge fund business is leaving the firm, two people with knowledge of the departure said on Wednesday.

 Subramanyam Venkataraman, who has worked at the $28 billion investment manager for nine years, will be replaced by Jeff Holman, who joined Highbridge in 2008.